OlivierDijkstra/Ticketeer/README.md

-# TicketGate Monorepo
+# Ticketeer Monorepo

-TicketGate is a monorepo solution designed for a simple ticketing application.
+Ticketeer is a monorepo solution designed for a simple ticketing application.
 It includes a Laravel API, a Next.js dashboard for administration, and a Next.js frontend for ticket purchasing.
 This setup allows for easy forking and deployment, making it a versatile choice for various ticketing needs.

 ## Features